-Cho Min, "The New Economic Policies in North Korea Under the Leadership of Kim Jong-un," op. cit.
+271 Cho Min, "The New Economic Policies in North Korea Under the Leadership of Kim Jong-un," op. cit.

-Compare this to China's economic experiment in the 1980s and early 1990s when it relied on more fundamental reforms (i.e., reducing state control and leveraging the markets) and assistance from neighboring countries that exponentially expanded the influx of foreign capital and technology.
+273 Compare this to China's economic experiment in the 1980s and early 1990s when it relied on more fundamental reforms (i.e., reducing state control and leveraging the markets) and assistance from neighboring countries that exponentially expanded the influx of foreign capital and technology.
 This laid the foundation for economic growth, which in turn provided the Communist Party with the political and physical capacity to deal with the internal resistance that the reforms generated.
 Because of the lack of indigenous resources and outside support, it is hard to see how North Korea can sustain its current economic measures as currently conceived.

-succeed, North Korea will have to reach out to the international community to secure additional assistance.
+spective, North Korea's economic revival is not based on large scale revamping of the system, but tweaking around the edges.
+And for it to succeed, North Korea will have to reach out to the international community to secure additional assistance.